 Our goal is for children to arrive each day excited to learn and play with their peers and their supportive teachers.
 We strive for parents and caregivers to effectively engage in their careers each day with confidence their children are well cared for and happy.

-At the heart of our curriculum is an emphasis on educational experiences both outside in nature and in the classrooms with natural learning materials.
+At the heart of our curriculum is an emphasis on educational experiences both outside in nature and in the with natural learning materials.
 Our program offers extended outdoor learning periods allowing our students time to understand the natural world and establish a sense of self within it.
 The children are invited to participate in environmentally friendly practices such as recycling materials and caring for plants in the nature playground.